Recent business sales completed

 To ensure that our client kept any risk faced by the employees’ unwillingness to transfer, we were able to draw on our extensive employment law knowledge to eradicate that risk by providing clear guidance on TUPE and the processes that need to be followed.

-Restaurant to a large food business
+Restaurant sale to a large food business

 - A well known restaurant with a celebrity chef and published cookery books to a large food business.
 We used our intellectual property expertise to carve out the celebrity chef’s intellectual property rights to ensure that the rights were retained for the chef’s exploitation outside the business.

-Franchise to quotes company acquirer
+Franchise business sold to quoted company acquirer

 - Franchised business of 25 outlets to a quoted company acquirer.
 The key was in ensuring that the franchise model was not adversely affected.
 For example; franchisees leaving on the quoted company’s acquisition.

-Professional services to French purchaser
+Professional services business sale to French purchaser

-Computer software business to firm of accountants
+Computer software business sold to firm of accountants